mohd-ahtasham-ansari/mohd-ahtasham-ansari/README.md

-- 👋 Hi, I’m @mohd-ahtasham-ansari
+- 👋 Hi, I’m @mohd-ahtasham-ansari (a curious engineering student)
 - 👀 I’m interested in Machine learning and data science
 - 🌱 Ive completed learning .Python from CS50 .
 - 💞️ I’m looking to collaborate on .Create a real world project